Dodgers clinch NL's top seed, West title with win over A's - WHIZ News

 TRAINER’S ROOM

-Athletics: INF/OF Pinder (strained right hamstring) planned to run at Dodger Stadium and test his leg with hopes of still playing before the conclusion of the regular season.
-“That’s the plan today, get out there and run and over course of the next couple days take grounders,” he said.
-“I’m extremely hopeful I’ll be able to play before the postseason.
-Just trying to be as optimistic as possible with it.” ….
+Athletics: INF/OF Pinder (strained right hamstring) planned to run at Dodger Stadium and test his leg with hopes of still playing before the conclusion of the regular season. ….
 RHP Daniel Mengden has cleared waivers and been outrighted to Triple-A Las Vegas.
 He was designated for assignment after being medically cleared and reinstated from the COVID-19 injured list following a positive test from Aug.
 28.

 UP NEXT